 6.2.
 Rule Clarification

-- 1. If any rule clarification is needed, please contact the International RoboCupJunior Rescue Technical Committee. - 2.
-If necessary even during a tournament, a rule clarification may be made by members of the RoboCupJunior Rescue Technical Committee (TC) and Organizing Committee (OC).
+- 1. If any rule clarification is needed, please contact the International RoboCupJunior Rescue Committee through the RoboCupJunior Forum. - 2.
+If necessary even during a tournament, a rule clarification may be made by members of the

 6.3.
 Special Circumstances